 Keystone Has the Special Expertise Demanded by Dry Sprinkler Systems

-Dry-pipe fire sprinkler systems can be more complex than wet-pipe systems.
+Dry-pipe sprinkler systems can be more complex than wet-pipe systems.
 Keystone has in-depth experience with the special requirements of dry systems.
 Because of the delayed dispersal of water from the dry-pipe valve to the open sprinklers, dry systems place limits on the system design and require a reliable air supply source.

 These limitations may require restricting the system size; including components, such as accelerators and exhausters; and adjusting the number of operating sprinklers.
 Additionally, dry-pipe systems could operate as a subsystem of a larger wet-pipe system as in attic spaces, warehouses or refrigerated areas, for example.